Next Generation Trams

 The use of ‘G Class’ for these vehicles continues Melbourne’s proud tram classification tradition, while celebrating our next generation of trams.

 Tram maintenance facility

-A proposed new state-of-the-art tram maintenance and stabling facility will be built in Melbourne’s west to house 100 new Next Generation Trams.
+A proposed new state-of-the-art tram maintenance and stabling facility will be built in Melbourne’s west to maintain and stable our new Next Generation Trams.